EmilyClare4/Course-Work/README.md

 # Course-Work
-Assignments completed for Bachelor in Computer Science
+These are some assignments I have completed during the first year of my Bachelor of Computer Science.